WEDDING DRESS SHOPPING TIPS

 Seize the accessories!

-Accessories can really make the entire bridal look come together.
-I recommend ordering your veil, any hair jewelry, shoes and other items the same day you choose your dress to be sure everything matches perfectly.
+Accessories complete the entire bridal look.
+I recommend ordering your veil, hair jewelry, shoes and other items the same day you choose your dress to be sure everything matches perfectly.
 Many bridal gown designers also offer veils, sashes, and other items to match their gowns or complement unique colors.
 With such a wide range of fabric colors available – blush, nude, diamond white, rosé, ombré – it’s easy to get lost in the sea of hues.

 “It is so hard to shop for veils specifically without being in your gown.
 Will the color match?
 Is the lace the same?
 What length will look best with the flare of the skirt?
 Where does the train stop again?
 Be open to deciding on your veil the same day as your dress, because for the 4-6 months your gown is on order, you don’t want to try to remember those details when deciding on something you’ll be wearing in every single formal picture you take on your wedding day,” Leslie advises.

-Recently, one of my brides wore a dark ivory dress but ordered her veil online.
-While it was a stunning beaded veil, it was also stark white.
+Recently, one of my brides ordered her veil online.
+While it was a stunning beaded veil, it was also stark white against her dark ivory dress.
 The color difference in photos was very obvious.
 And no, I can’t fix 1,000 wedding images in Photoshop.
 Love ya, though.
 Leslie makes another good point:

 Share your overall dream wedding day look with your bridal consultant and allow them to help you find the perfect look just for you.
-Consultants are trained to know the ins and outs of each wedding dress designer in their store, how their dresses fit, how they can or cannot be altered, and what extras match perfectly to zhoosh up your ensemble.
+Consultants are trained to know the ins and outs of each wedding dress designer’s collection, how their dresses fit, how they can or cannot be altered, and what extras match perfectly to zhoosh up your ensemble.
 And when you’re ready to shop, be sure to check out Lillian Ruth Bride for some of Knoxville’s most gorgeous wedding dresses and top notch service.
+I hope you enjoyed these wedding dress shopping tips!